cnoza/Web-developments/readme.md

 I've been doing web development since 1999 (!), mainly out of passion for web technologies and creating new designs.
 Not continuously though, since I started a career as Analyst/Developer and Functional/Technical trainer in the banking sector.

-Back in 1999, I started with plain HTML/CSS, then moved to PHP/MySQL.
-I then learned using Wordpress, creating plugins, integrating with other systems using webservices, etc.  Today, I'm getting up to date with the latest trend: Bootstrap, CSS grid, Angular, jQuery, NodeJS, etc.  I've created this repository to track everything I'm learning on these topics.
+Back in 1999, I started with plain HTML/CSS (using the good old Notepad editor!), then moved to PHP and learned how to use databases (MySQL, PhpMyAdmin).
+I then learned Wordpress, how to create plugins and customize wordpress themes, how to integrate WP with other systems using webservices, etc.

+Today, I'm getting up to date with the latest trend in Front-/Back-end web developments: Bootstrap, CSS grid, Angular, jQuery, NodeJS, etc.  I've created this repository to track everything I'm learning on these topics.

 ## Bootstrap templates